Tablet or Laptop for Students in 2026? Full Comparison Guide

 The Bottom Line

 In 2026, students should prioritize their specific needs when choosing between a tablet and a laptop.
-For heavy workloads, opt for a laptop; for portability and casual use, a tablet is the way to go.
+For heavy multitasking and demanding applications, a laptop is the better choice, while tablets offer unmatched portability and ease of use for casual tasks.